alextric234/ArchipelagoDredge/worlds/dredge/docs/en_dredge.md

 ## What does randomization do to this game?

+At present all the relics have been randomized.

-Boat equipment, boat upgrades, quest items, and fish encyclopedia entries have been randomized.
+Future plans for boat equipment, boat upgrades, other quest items, to be randomized.
-Fish and their aberrations cannot be caught until the relevant base fish entry has been obtained

 ## What is the goal?

-The goal is to reach an ending
+The goal collect all 5 relics and deliver them to The Collector

 ## What is a "check" in Dredge?

+Currently:
 First time catching a fish

+Planned:
 Random loot dredging
 Purchase from merchants
 Quest completion

 ## What "items" can you unlock in Dredge?

+Currently:
+Fish Encyclopedia entries
+Fillers of random fish
+The Relics

+Planned:
 Boat Equipment (rods, nets, engines, etc)
 Boat Upgrades (spaces in the hull)
 Boat Hull Upgrades
-Fish Encyclopedia entries
-Fillers of random fish or loot
+Quest Items

-Your main progression will be quest items, boat equipment, and fish encyclopedia entries.
+Your main progression will be quest items and boat equipment/upgrades.